kogutk/SecDrive/README.md

 * cmdRun - bot run a cmd command on its Windows system
     * command - command to run

+Program uses https://rbaskets.in/ basket to send commands and responses.

 ## How to run it
 Simple run Jar file with argument "bot".